58bits/dotfiles/README.markdown

 # Anthony Bouch's Dot Files

 Based on Ryan Bates' excellent [Dot Files](https://github.com/ryanb/dotfiles) repository.
-The rake installer has been removed (and therefore the dependancy on Ruby) and replaced with a bash install script `install.sh`.
+The rake installer has been removed (and therefore the dependency on Ruby) and replaced with a bash install script `install.sh`.
 Most of the important Vim modules are now git submodules, pointing to the author's repo, and pathogen is now used as the module/bundle manager.
+Lots of good bash and zsh aliases and helper functions (thanks to Ryan and others).

 ## Installation